Jtfinlay/gatsby-blog/posts/aspnet-docker-details/aspnet-docker-details.md

 The **runtime** image is slim, containing the .NET Core runtime and libraries.
 It is optimized to run well in **production** environments.

 The **sdk** image contains the .NET Core sdk and can be used for development, unit tests, and debugging.
-It can be used for build.
 It's more extensive than the runtime image, and is best for **development** environments.

 ## Docker Build (Development)